billsix/cprogrammingbook/doc/06-Structs.rst

 The development of the early computer languages went either one way or the other.
-COBOL concentrated on the structure of data but not on arithmetic or algorithms, FORTRAN and Algol leant the other way.
+COBOL concentrated on the structure of data but not on arithmetic or algorithms, FORTRAN and Algol leaned the other way.
 Scientific users wanted to do numeric work on relatively unstructured data (although arrays were soon found to be indispensable) and commercial users needed only basic arithmetic but knew that the key issue was the structure of